raymondpattend/raymondpattend/README.md

 ## &#x270d; About Myself

 I'm Raymond.
 A freelancer, Java Developer, and animal lover.
-I have 1 bunny Mini Rex named "Chocolate Chip", 13 Chickens, 2 Ducks, and 3 Fish.
-Apart from coding, I enjoy playing Minecraft and hanging out with Friends.
-If you are looking to hire a freelancer, I'm always available.

 Discord: Raymond#0001 269262067503071232

+I've worked for PurplePrison, BridgerLand, and XinCraft!
+If you need a professional developer, send me a message.

 ## &#x1f4c8; GitHub Stats